 Grizzly bear (Photo by Grant MacHutchon)

-The Ryan River property lies within the provincially threatened Squamish-Lillooet Grizzly Bear Population Unit.
+The Ryan River Conservation Area lies within the provincially threatened Squamish-Lillooet Grizzly Bear Population Unit.
 Provincial biologists have estimated 59 bears in this unit, which is a low number for ensuring its long-term health and vitality.

 Protecting undeveloped lands that connect the valley bottom to the forested slopes of the surrounding mountains is essential for maintaining the bears' ability to connect with other geographically separate bear populations.

 Rivers and streams provide important spawning and rearing grounds for salmon and other fish species.
-The Ryan River property follows the river for over two kilometres, as it courses toward Lillooet Lake.
+The Ryan River Conservation Area follows the river for over two kilometres as it courses toward Lillooet Lake.
 The river is known to support coho salmon, as well as rainbow, cutthroat and bull trout.

 North American beaver (Photo by Fabio Bretto)

-The property contains abundant evidence of beaver activity.
+The land bears abundant evidence of beaver activity.
 These "ecosystem engineers" enhance wetland areas by creating shallow ponds and slowing down the flow of streams with the construction of their dams and lodges.

 The Pemberton Valley offers essential refuge and feeding habitat for a wide range of migratory and resident bird species.
 The nearby Pemberton Wetlands Wildlife Management Area has documented a long list of birds that frequent this area, including hooded merganser, great blue heron, western screech-owl, short-eared owl, common nighthawk, barn swallow, sandhill crane, ring-necked duck, trumpeter swan and turkey vulture.